KeKsBoTer/setlx2python/README.md

 - [ ] calculate necessary imports
 - [ ] support multiple iterators in for loop
 - [x] bug when transpiling tests/procedure.stlx
+- [ ] type based operators ("-" does not work for lists in pyhton. maybe implement own list?)